By Kristina Schneider, Practice Success Coach and Kirsten Allen, Executive Assistant

-Working for our boss, estate planning attorney Philip Kavesh, we combined have over 13 years of executive assistant experience.
-Throughout this time, we have been able to gain numerous best practices and good habits for providing administrative support to a busy professional.
-Also in that time, we have interacted and even worked side-by-side with our fair share of assistants that either lacked the skills, experience, knowledge, training, or personality to be able to properly support their boss.
-So we’ve seen what works and what doesn’t.
+Working for our boss, estate planning attorney Philip Kavesh, we combined have over 28 years of executive assistant experience.
+Throughout this time, we have been able to gain numerous best practices and good habits for providing administrative support to a busy executive.
+Also through our time in interfacing with many busy attorneys, we have interacted and even worked side-by-side with our fair share of assistants that either lacked the skills, experience, knowledge, training, or personality to be able to properly support their bosses.
+So we have seen what works and what doesn’t.

 Here they are, in no particular order:

-- Clean out your e-mail inbox completely and only keep urgent or “works in progress” e-mails in your inbox.
+- Clean out your e-mail inbox completely and only keep urgent or e-mails that require your follow-up or action in your inbox.

-- Along with the above, organize your e-mail box with folders to quickly and easily find things.
+- Organize your e-mail box with folders to quickly and easily find things.

 - Set up and manage your own work calendar of when you’ll do certain tasks.

-- Return all voicemails within 1 business day, even if you don’t have the answer that they’re looking for.
-People just want acknowledgement that you got their voicemail and you are working on it.
+- Return all phone calls and voicemails within one business day (or less), even if you don’t have the answer that they’re looking for.
+People just want acknowledgment that you got their voicemail and you are working on it.

 - Request “read receipts” on your e-mail so that you can track whether people received your e-mails or not.